A forceful and courageous advocateLegal 500, 2021 (Crime)

 Rebecca’s criminal practice is enhanced by her insight into the prison system, including her experience of conducting parole board hearings and challenging the same.

 W v Parole Board (2019) (Wells v Parole Board EWHC 2710 (Admin) Successful application for judicial review of a decision of the parole board panel not to direct the release of the claimant

 Rebecca was instructed as review counsel on the Independent Inquiry into Child Sexual Abuse and was allocated to the Rochdale part of the inquiry.

-R v KG (2020) Junior counsel (led by Nina Grahame QC of GCN) in a case involving the murder of young father with a knife.
+R v KG (2020) Junior counsel led by Nina Grahame QC of Garden Court North in a case involving the murder of young father with a knife.
 Guilty plea to manslaughter on basis of loss of control accepted.
 Involved an assessment of the defendant’s apprehension of violence in light of her psychological trauma and psychiatric problems.
 Complex expert evidence.
 Determinate sentence imposed.
 Intermediary granted for entire proceedings.

 R v TF (2020) Junior counsel in a case involving an allegation of murder in respect of a young male.
 Multi-handed County Lines case.
 Substantial amounts of CCTV evidence.
 Notice of application to dismiss resulted in matters being discontinued against the defendant.